wearebraid/vueformulate.com/docs/guide/forms/README.md

 <demo-form-3 />

-Notice how the above form does not trigger the alert dialog until the fields it contain pass validation.
+Notice how the above form does not trigger the alert dialog until the fields it contains pass validation.
 Neat-o.

 :::tip Note
-Because validation rules are asynchronous, and [file uploads](/guide/inputs/file), will wait to resolve the `@submit` event is also asynchronous relative to when the form was actually submitted.
+Because validation rules are asynchronous, and [file uploads](/guide/inputs/file), will wait to resolve the `@submit` event is also asynchronous relative to when the form was submitted.
 :::

 ## Advanced uses

 There are times where you may not want to opt-in to the default behavior of the `@submit` event, and would rather be notified synchronously on every attempt to submit a form.
-For these edge cases you can bind to the `@submit-raw` event.
+For these edge cases, you can bind to the `@submit-raw` event.

 This event is triggered on all submission attempts, and it’s up to you to determine how you want to handle it.
 The payload of the event is a [`FormSubmission` instance](https://github.com/wearebraid/vue-formulate/blob/master/src/FormSubmission.js).

 ## Generating Forms